Fiordland National Park: Access

 A gravel road not connected to the rest of the public road network links Doubtful Sound / Patea with the western edge of Lake Manapouri via Wilmot Pass.
 That road is only used by shuttle buses for Doubtful Sound tours from Manapouri, which include a boat transfer across Lake Manapouri and a bus transfer over Wilmot Pass to tour boats awaiting at a small jetty in Doubtful Sound.

 Light aircraft and helicopter services link with Milford Sound, which also has a small boat marina.

 Parts of Fiordland National Park are a designated Wilderness Area, and aircraft landings are not permitted.
-The Wilderness Areas award special protection for large tracts of wild land containing natural features of such significance that they are preserved in their natural condition, without any man-made structures or facilities.
+The Wilderness Areas award special protection for large tracts of wild land containing natural features of such significance that they are preserved in their natural condition, without any artificial structures or facilities.
 Entry is usually restricted to foot travel, there are typically no tramping tracks, and in some cases, special permits are required, such as for several offshore islands and the Takahē Specially Protected Area in the Murchison Mountains.